IIIF/api/source/api/image/2.1/index.md

 There _MAY_ be one or more services associated with an image.
 See the [Service Profiles][service-profiles] annex for more information.

-The following shows a use of `service` to associate the login page of an authentication system needed to access the image.
+The following shows a use of `service` to associate the login page of an authentication system that users must go through in order to access the image.
 For further information, please see [Authentication](#authentication).

 {% highlight json %}
 {